 Bay Cliff Health Camp – Big Bay, Michigan

 Bay Cliff Health Camp is a year-round, non-profit treatment and wellness center for disabled children and adults.
 The flagship program at Bay Cliff is a seven-week summer therapeutic camp session for children with impairments.
-The children strive for more freedom and more fulfilling existence.
+The children strive for more freedom and a more fulfilling existence.

 Bay Cliff also offers a variety of year-round activities, such as an adult program for people with intellectual and developmental disabilities, adapted paddling classes, and a variety of weekend family camps.
 Summer treatment camp in Michigan’s picturesque Upper Peninsula for children with physical impairments (including limb loss) offers physical therapy, occupational therapy, speech-language therapy, and music therapy.